The Color Purple

 Parents Need to Know

 Parents need to know that The Color Purple is an intense drama adapted from the novel by award-wining author, Alice Walker.
 It deals with serious themes -- incest, marital abuse, overt racism and sexism -- that are not appropriate for young children.
 On the other hand, mature teenagers will benefit from seeing the movie, as it will open their eyes about the difficulties women -- especially black women -- experienced in the early 20th century.
 Many scenes include glimpses of violence and abuse, all against women, but here are also positive messages about the importance of women's relationships with other women, the power of the sisterly bond, and the human capacity to overcome oppression.

 What's the story?

-In this inspiring, wrenching drama based on Alice Walker's Pulitzer Prize-winning novel, Whoopi Goldberg plays Celie, a Southern woman who has been abused all her life.
+In this inspiring, wrenching drama based on Alice Walker's Pulitzer Prize-winning novel THE COLOR PURPLE, Whoopi Goldberg plays Celie, a Southern woman who has been abused all her life.
 Her current abuser is her husband, Mister (Danny Glover).
 Various women in her life slowly help Celie find strength in herself.
 Eventually, correspondence with her sister in Africa gives Celie the courage to stand up to Mister.
-THE COLOR PURPLE marks director Steven Spielberg's stab at a serious historical drama after the much lighter fare of the first two Indiana Jones movies.
+This film marks director Steven Spielberg's stab at a serious historical drama after the much lighter fare of the first two Indiana Jones movies.